Earnie Stewart: Post-playing career

-On May 14th, 2006, Earnie Stewart was named technical director of NAC Breda.
+On May 14, 2006, Earnie Stewart was named technical director of NAC Breda.

 He was appointed as AZ Alkmaar's director of football affairs in June 2010.
 The 41-year-old succeeded Marcel Brands, who left AZ for PSV.
 Stewart left his post as technical director at NAC Breda by mutual consent.

-One of Stewart's long-term goal was to returning to United States as an soccer executive: "One ambition I do have is to go back to the United States and to be of importance to soccer."
+One of Stewart's long-term goals was to return to the United States as a soccer executive: "One ambition I do have is to go back to the United States and to be of importance to soccer."

-Stewart accomplished that goal on October 26, 2015 when the Philadelphia Union officially announced that Stewart would take on the role of sporting director for the club.
+Stewart accomplished that goal on October 26, 2015, when the Philadelphia Union officially announced that Stewart would take on the role of sporting director for the club.

 On June 6, 2018, Stewart was named general manager of the United States men's national team.

 On August 12, 2019, Stewart was promoted to the position of sporting director of the United States Soccer Federation.

 On January 26, 2023, the U.S. Soccer Federation announced that Stewart would be departing and would be joining PSV as the new technical director for the club.
-Stewart remained with U.S. Soccer until February 15, 2023 to assist with a peaceful transition to the next sporting director.
+Stewart remained with U.S. Soccer until February 15, 2023, to assist with a smooth transition to the next sporting director.